Last Updated on July 7, 2026 by Emma Fajcz | Published: May 29, 2018

 Retiro

 Start off the second of your 3 days in Madrid with kids by heading to the city’s most popular park!
 Gorgeous Retiro is full of activities the whole family can enjoy.
-Take a relaxing boat ride along the lake, check out the glistening Crystal Palace, and let the kids play to their hearts’ content on one of the dozens of playgrounds inside the park.
+Take a relaxing boat ride along the lake or a bike ride through the trails, check out the glistening Crystal Palace, and let the kids play to their hearts’ content on one of the dozens of playgrounds inside the park.

 Prado Museum

 It may not seem like an art museum full of centuries-old masterpieces would be all that interesting for kids.
-However, the Prado is one of Madrid’s must-see sights, and there are plenty of ways for kids to enjoy it as well!
+However, the Prado is one of Madrid’s must-see sights, and there are plenty of top sights to enjoy with kids as well!
 Consider booking a guided kids’ tour or renting the children’s audio guide.
 With a little bit of added context, kids will love marveling at the museum’s beautiful masterworks.

 CaixaForum